mamunm/mamunm.github.io/README.md

-# spaghetti.ga
-Personal Blog
+# Osman Mamun's Personal Blog
-# License
-MIT
+This is my Github personal blog.
+I used dark-kimachi theme for this blog that can be cloned from this [repository](https://github.com/axlyody/dark_kimochi)